 Please take a moment and search our web site and see if we have unclaimed property for you.
 This is a free service.
 If you have comments or suggestions, please click the "Contact Us" link at the top of this page.
 You also may send the division an email at firstname.lastname@example.org .
 We're also available by phone at (802) 828-2407, or toll-free in Vermont at 1-800-642-3191.
 Our staff will be happy to assist you.

 Express claim service helps you get your money faster.

-Going into its sixth year, the express claim initiative remains one of our most popular programs in the Unclaimed Property Division.
+The express claim initiative remains one of our most popular programs in the Unclaimed Property Division.
 Within five working days of receiving a claim, the express claim program will pay the original owners of property totaling $200 or less.
 Look for the express claims process on the claim form.

 The Treasurer's office has created a special web page to assist you in tracking down lost benefits.